TitasGailius/nova-search-relations/readme.md

 ## Usage

 Simply add `public static $searchRelations` array to any of your Nova resources.
-This array has a relationship name as a key and an array of columns to search for as a value.
+This array accepts a relationship name as a key and an array of searchable columns as a value.

 ```php
 /**
  * The relationship columns that should be searched.